dnarain-astro/docs/astro/python-sdk.md

 ## Loading Data from Storage

 You can import data from a variety of data sources with the `load_file` function.
-The result of this function can be either a `Table` or a dataframe.
+The result of this function can be either a `Table` or a DataFrame.
 For a full list of supported file locations and file types, see the [Astro README](https://github.com/astro-projects/astro#supported-technologies).

 In the following example, data is loaded from S3 by specifying the path and connection ID for an S3 database using `aql.load_file`.
 The result of this load is stored in a `Table` that can be used as an input table in later transformations: